jorge-eche/jorge-eche/README.md

 ### Hello, World!
 My name is Jorge 👋🌏👨‍💻
 - 🌱 Passionate about learning anything on React web development.
 The sky is the limit!
 - 👯 I enjoy collaborating with fellow developers, team work is fun work!
-- 🔭 I’m currently working on a Fullstack MERN App that recognizes faces on images input by the user!
+- 🔭 I’m currently studying Testing and looking for a fulltime developer job!
 - ⚙️ I love using HTML5, CSS3, Git, JavaScript, React (Functional components, Hooks, Custom Hooks), React Router, Bootstrap, Tailwind, Styled Components and more!

 **Find me around the web... 🌐:**